Category — Classes

 Barbara Fenzl made the most delicious egg dish for her classes at Les Gourmettes this semester.
 One of my favorite egg dishes ever – and I love eggs, so that’s saying something!

 I made it on Thanksgiving morning.
 We usually don’t have a big breakfast on turkey day because we generally eat the big feast in the early afternoon.
-Dave and the kids have the tradition of taking a long hike in the morning to leave me doing what I do best – in peace and quite.
+Dave and the kids have the tradition of taking a long hike in the morning to leave me doing what I do best – in peace and quiet.
 Since we weren’t planning to eat dinner until 6:00, I figured that a nice breakfast would be perfect when they returned from their hike.

-Before I say that it http://cinziamazzamakeup.com/?x=miglior-sito-per-acquistare-viagra-generico-50-mg-a-Roma was perfect, I will admit that I severely undercooked the eggs, so it wasn’t all that it should have been.
-I used a different type of dish to bake the eggs in than Barb used, and it made a world of difference.
+Before I say that it was perfect, I will admit that I severely undercooked the eggs, so it wasn’t all that it should have been.
+I used a different type of dish to bake the eggs than Barb used, and it made a world of difference.
 My casserole was too deep and the eggs didn’t cook as well as they did in Barb’s shallow flat au gratin dish.

 Barb found her individual porcelain au gratin/casserole dishes at Standard Restaurant Supply at 2922 E McDowell Road in Phoenix, they cost $2.50 each.
 And I found my Le Creuset mini cocottes, which are not great for this egg dish but are adorable and amazing for French onion soup – at Sur La Table.
 They cost considerably more but did not do the job this time!